ApostolAndrei/HoundsAndHares/README.md

 # HoundsAndHares
-Created an app where the user can play the Hounds and Hares game against AI.
-I used Alpha-Beta and Min-Max Algorithms
+Created an app where the user can play the Hounds and Hares game against AI using Alpha-Beta and Min-Max Algorithms